ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

 CPU time and memory space are limited resources on a computer shared by multiple programs.
 Even before a single line of code is written, algorithms can give insights into how much space and how much CPU time will be needed when they are eventually translated into actual computer programmes.
 The more CPU time and memory space a program consumes, the more complex it is said to be.

 ### Time complexity
-An algorithm's time complexity is the amount of time required to complete the execution.
-The time complexity is directly related to the number of algorithmic steps required to finish the execution.
-More the time complexity, more the number of CPU instructions and execution time.
+An algorithm's time complexity is directly related to the amount of time required to complete the execution as a function of it's input size.
+It is **the increase in the number of executed algorithmic steps** in relation to the increase in the number of input data units.
+More the time complexity is, more is the number of CPU instructions and execution time.

 ### Space complexity
-An algorithm's space complexity is the amount of memory units required by its data structures that are used during the algorithm's execution time.
-More the space complexity, the more memory space consumed by the program.
+An algorithm's space complexity is **the increase in the amount of auxiliary memory** (additional memory beyond the input size) in relation to the increase in the number of input data units.
+More the space complexity is, more is the memory consumed by the program.

 There can be multiple algorithms to solve a specific problem.
 However, a good algorithm is one that possesses the least time complexity and space complexity.

 ## The Big-O notation
-Big-O notation is one of the most fundamental tools for computer scientists to analyze the time complexity of an algorithm.
-It is a mathematical notation used to describe the asymptotic growth in the number of steps of an algorithm (time complexity) as its input grows infinitely large.
+Big-O notation is one of the most fundamental tools for computer scientists to analyze the complexity of an algorithm.
+It is a mathematical notation used to describe the asymptotic growth in the number of steps (time complexity) or amount of auxiliary memory (space complexity) of an algorithm as its input grows infinitely large.
 It is expressed using the algebraic expression **O\(f\(n\)\)** where:
-- "O" repreresents the phrase _Order of growth_.
+- "O" represents the phrase _Order of growth_.
 - "n" represents the number of inputs.
-- "f\(n\)" represents the order of growth of the time complexity of an algorithm in relation to it's number of inputs.
+- "f\(n\)" represents the order of growth of an algorithm in relation to it's number of inputs.

 In simple words, if we plot the number of data item inputs to an algorithm on x-axis and the number of executed steps for the algorithm on y-axis, then Big O notation represents the curve plotted for values from 0 to infinity on the x-axis.
 The steeper the curve climbs, the more the time complexity of the algorithm.

+Similarly, space complexity can also be expressed in Big O which will tell how memory usage of an algorithm increases relative to the size of its inputs.

 ## The eight orders of growth

-There are 8 possible algebraic orders of growth that can be represented by f\(n\).
+There are 8 possible algebraic orders of growth of time complexity and/or space complexity that can be represented by f\(n\).

-### 1. O\(1\) - Constant time complexity
+### 1. O\(1\) - Constant complexity
-An algorithm is said to possess constant time complexity if the runtime is constant and does not depend on the size of the input.
+An algorithm is said to possess constant time (or space) complexity if there no change in the number of steps executed (or the amount of space consumed), immaterial of an increase in the size of the input.
 #### **Pseudocode example**: Checking if the first element in an array is greater than a given number.
 ```plaintext
 FUNCTION isFirstElementGreater(array, value):